standoge/StanDoge/README.md

 ### -🎍 <tt>About</tt>

-An engineer student focus toward to be data engineer, I'm concerned on cloud computing and data science.
+An engineering student focus toward to be data engineer, I'm concerned on cloud computing and data science.
 I like vintage tech.
 ### -🌵 <tt>Active skills</tt>

 <section>